chrisdeleon/CIS171-JavaTwo/HangmanProject/README.md

 First, I stared blankly at my screen hoping that the code would miraculously appear.
 This did not last for very long because my programming duck gave me an unpleasant glare.
 Before I started typing any code, I deconstructed the image into ten different pieces.
-Doing this allowed me to
+Doing this allowed me to get started on the programming and testing of the project.

 ### Testing